laboon/ebook/text/97_testing_templates.md

 YELLOW: _There are a few problems with this aspect of the system, some of them substantial.
 Some additional help may be necessary to get it to a reasonable level of quality._

 GREEN: _There are no major problems with this aspect of the system, and no additional help is necessary to see it to completion._

+## Daily Status Report

+_This is a template for reporting your daily status to a manager or other supervisor._

+DATE

+* _What you worked on today, and its status.
+This can be several different bullet points._
+* _What you plan on working on tomorrow.
+This can also be several bullet points._

+BLOCKERS: _Anything that is preventing you from getting work done, be that resources, time, or knowledge._